cg-2611/LanguageReferences/C/README.md

 &x        // returns the address of x
 *x        // pointer to x
 ?:        // conditional operator
+x.y       // access member y of struct x x->y      // access member y of struct x when y is pointer
 ```
 ### Control Flow Statements:
 ---